 Klook offers other packages to Oak Valley Snow Park as well, like snowboarding, ski lessons, or a transportation only option.
-Follow the link to see all the available packages.
-If you don’t think that Oak Valley Snow Park is the right place for you, then you can check out other ski resorts around Seoul and Gangwon-do.
-Based on what I’ve read, Vivaldi Park seems to be the most popular.
+Click on the link to see all the available packages.

 To inspire you further to visit Korea, check out our video on 10 of the many reasons to love Seoul.